Our team of Specialist Teachers support our Mission to:

 P.E promotes positive attitudes towards active and healthy lifestyles.
 Pupils learn how to think in different ways to suit a wide variety of creative, competitive and challenging activities.
 They learn how to plan, perform and evaluate actions, ideas and performances to improve their quality and effectiveness.
 Through this process pupils discover their aptitudes, abilities and preferences, and make choices about how to get involved in lifelong physical activity.

-In the Early Years, PE or psychometricity takes place in half groups on site.
+- In the Early Years, PE or psychometricity takes place in groups on site.
 It is taught in an appropriate space where the children feel comfortable and safe.

-Year 2, 3 and 4 have P.E for one half of the year, and swimming lessons at the Longchamp Swimming pool to develop their swimming skills, for the other half.
+- Year 2, 3 and 4 have PE for one half of the year, and swimming lessons to develop their swimming skills at the Longchamp Swimming pool, for the other half.
 The children are taught by three teachers to ensure they are challenged at the correct level.

 - The children wear BEPS PE kit for PE lessons.